5 Sep

 Should you refinance to pay off debt?

-General Tim Hill, MBA 6 Jan
+Posted by: Tim Hill, MBA

 With the high cost of holiday gift-buying and entertaining now behind you, this may be the perfect time to get the New Year off to a fresh start by refinancing your mortgage and freeing up some money to pay off that high-interest credit card debt.
 By talking to mortgage professional, you may find that […]